CommandDash/commanddash/README.md

 This is the beta version and can be unstable.
 Please check our [issues board](https://github.com/Welltested-AI/fluttergpt/issues) for any known issues.

-## Release Notes: 0.2.1
+## Release Notes: 0.2.2
-- Major improvement in chat user experience.
+- Major improvement in workspace chat user experience.
-- Feature to provide workspace as context.
+- Feature to provide workspace as context in chat history.
-- Minor bug fixes.
+- Added a clear chat button.

 ## License